 2. Provide Attention When the Cat Is Quiet

 If your cat’s health has been checked and they are fine, they are likely meowing for attention.
 You shouldn’t pet your cat or provide attention when they are being noisy.
 This will teach them that meowing is the best way to get your attention.
 Instead, you should wait until your cat is quiet for a moment and then offer attention.
-Even if it is just to take a breath in between their meows, a second of silence is enough.
+Even if it is just to take a breath in between their meows, 5 seconds of silence is enough.

 This will eventually teach your feline that being quiet is how they get attention, not meowing.
 This can be an easy solution, since it doesn’t take any extra time.
 However, it also takes a while to work in most cases.
 While it is a simple concept for many cats to grasp, building up enough discipline to not meow can be difficult.